wp-plugins/youtubefancybox/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A Youtube Fancy box uses fancy-box(light-box) to show YouTube video in a popup box on click of thumbnail which is generated from YouTube video.
+A Youtube Fancybox uses fancy-box(light-box) to show YouTube video in a popup box on click of thumbnail which is generated from YouTube video.

 == Description ==

-A YoutubeFancybox uses colorbox /lightbox (thanks to  Jack Moore(http://www.jacklmoore.com/colorbox/) ) to show YouTube video in a popup box on click of thumbnail which is generated from YouTube video. you can use it with shortcode in page, post and text widget.
+A Youtube Fancybox uses colorbox /lightbox (thanks to  Jack Moore(http://www.jacklmoore.com/colorbox/) ) to show YouTube video in a popup box on click of thumbnail which is generated from YouTube video. you can use it with shortcode in page, post and text widget.

 Eg: